 Instead of paying more to Uncle Sam, put more of your money to work instead.

 100% Tax Write Off of Intangible Drilling Costs (IDC) with a Direct Investment in Oil & Gas

 IDC deductions are available in the year the money was invested, even if the well does not start drilling until March 31 of the year following the contribution of capital.
-Aresco has immediate drilling opportunities for immediate 2016 tax deductions.
+Aresco has immediate oil investing drilling opportunities for 2024 tax deductions.

-Other Direct Oil Investment Tax Deductions & Tax Benefits
+Other Direct Oil Investing Tax Deductions & Tax Benefits

 Tangible Drilling Costs – Capitalized and depreciated over a 7-year period

 Oil and gas drilling equipment such as casing, pump jacks, and wellheads are considered Tangible Drilling Costs (TDCs).
 Continuing with the example above, the remaining $7,500 (15% of the cost of the well) would be classified as TDCs.

 Intangible Completion Costs – Deductible in the year they are incurred

 Intangible Completion Costs are generally related to non-salvageable goods and services, such as labor, completion materials, completion rig time, fluids etc. ICCs usually amount to about 15% of the total well cost and provide a great tax benefit.